Thursday, July 20, 2023

 $20 USD for a manga panel design artwork

-$30 USD for a manga panel collage artwork
+$30 USD for a manga collage artwork

-NOTE: Manga panel designs are only for characters that come from a regularly available manga series.
+NOTE: Manga designs are only for characters that come from a regularly available manga series.
 Comics are okay too!
 If you have panels you'd like to be used, please let me know.
 If you don't then that is okay too.

 (Paypal only, sorry for the inconvenience)

 Time for completion usually depends on the queue, but it should take 2 to 4 days.
-A week max.
+A week or two max.
 Manga panel designs take a lot longer to complete than regular design, thus the reasoning for costing more.

 CONTACT ME